 These are the movies you loved, the fashion magazines and centerfolds you turned, the paintings you like to think that you remember, and the clowns you grew up watching on TV.
 They are the people you knew and maybe turned away from.
 They are the people you never knew apart from maybe the style pages—the kind with wealth, access, and neuroses that only a successful artist would know.
 They are the nights you tried to forget, after waking up amid the evidence.
 So what if Sherman made them all up and staged them?
 Memory, you know, is always a reconstruction.

-Sherman has not only entered museum and private collections.
+Sherman and, more broadly, staged photography have not only entered museum and private collections.
 Sure, the previous occupant of the sixth-floor galleries, Willem de Kooning, has entered art history, even if you are not sure which of his Women you remember.
 More than any artist since Andy Warhol, though, she has entered the public consciousness.
 Naturally both have made it hard to disentangle popular culture and real events, and both have had people debating where appropriation ends and creativity begins.
 Both also trade in glamour as well as horror—Andy Warhol with Jackie and the electric chair, Sherman with actual fashion photography and simulated film noir (although her latest gallery show, in Chanel against simulated landscapes, comes off as little more than product placement).
 Déjà vu, the disorienting sense of familiarity that Sigmund Freud called the uncanny, may well depend on disgust and terror.

 These subjects would not seem half as familiar or as changeable without her.
 They could not seem as approachable if one did not want to know her—or as inapproachable without her insistence on working alone.
 They could not have one puzzling over gender roles if she were not playing with makeup and yet asserting her total control of the picture.
 They could not have one empathizing with older and older roles if she were not aging, and they would not have one frightened of aging and loneliness if she did not exaggerate her age.
 They could not have one hunting through inhuman landscapes of insects and vomit except to look for her, and one could not make sense of her constant starting over with new and often repellent series if she were not trying to maintain her anonymity and escape.
 They could not penetrate so deeply without the artist's peculiar obsessiveness, and, in Respini's words, "she addresses the anxieties of the status of the self" because she herself is on the line.